Cyber Espionage, Influence and Warfare

 Funding

-If you are in receipt of a UK state benefit or are a full-time student in the UK you may be eligible for a reduction of 50% of tuition fees.
+If you are in receipt of a UK state benefit or are a full-time student in the UK, you may be eligible for a reduction of 50% of the event fee.
+Please note that the discount does not apply to catering or accommodation.

 Concessionary fees for short courses